 The Great Blue Lobelia is a stately flower and grows in a colony.
 I can see how this one has grown larger since last year.
 I am hoping that it will naturalize along the area of the small creek so that I can enjoy it in late summer every year.
 I see the hummingbirds and bumblebees mostly hovering around it so I know it provides what my pollinators need.
 Some of the sources that I have seen called it invasive, but as with any plant, that may vary in your state or conditions.
 This lobelia is also cited as poisonous, so be cautious around children and animals Reference: Lady Bird Johnson Wildflower Center

 One of the sites I visited listed medicinal uses for this plant.
 Caution: Use this info with care and only if you are very experienced in medicinal herbs and their use.
 It seems that the plant got its scientific name from its perceived ability to treat or cure syphilis.
 And if you know of an arguing couple, it makes them love each other again.
 Reference: Natural Medicinal Herbs.net

-Thanks for stopping by today and be sure to Subscribe.
+Thanks for stopping by today and be sure to Subscribe to my weekly post digest so that you don’t miss anything.
 Visit the Facebook Page and share your photos and creations.
 I would love to see them.

 Hi, I am Kim and thank you so much for visiting my magazine!
 I am a gardener and a hypertufa maker.
 If you came here to learn about hypertufa, I have a lot of information.
 But I also write about flower gardening and using succulents which are great drought-tolerant plants.